missionpinball/mpf-docs/docs/tutorial/2_creating_a_new_machine.md

 revert, and isolate changes to make sure you never lose progress or get your game into an irrecoverable bad state.

-Additionally, using a repository means that you can share your code with others, which is important when asking for help and support.
+If you use an online repository you can share your code with others, which is important when asking for help and support.

-The most popular system is Git, and you can use Git for free on GitHub.
+The most popular system is Git.
+You can use it online with services like GitHub, or use it locally to manage files on your computer.
+Either way you can use Git for free.

+### Online Repository
 Follow these guides to get setup with a GitHub account and create a new repository, which will hold all the code for your game.

   * [Create a GitHub account](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github)
   * [Create a new repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository)
   * [Clone your repository to your computer](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)

-If you follow these steps, you'll now have a folder on your computer that you can sync with the online repository, track changes in, and share with others.
+If you followed these steps, you'll now have a folder on your computer that you can sync with the online repository, track changes in, and share with others.
 This folder will be your machine folder, discussed in the next step.